Original release (November 16, 2016 7:44 p.m.):

-The Baltimore County Police Department is seeking the public’s assistance in identifying a suspect in connection with several burglaries in the White Marsh / Precinct 9 area.
+The Baltimore County Police Department is seeking the public’s assistance in locating a dog taken from the White Marsh area.

 Around 9 a.m. on October 16, a 10-year-old female Yorkshire Terrier named Bella wandered away from her White Marsh home.
 That afternoon, a Good Samaritan found Bella and placed an ad on Craigslist trying to find Bella’s owner.
 The Good Samaritan was contacted by a girl that stated she was the owner.
 Thinking that the girl was the owner, the Good Samaritan gave Bella to the girl but the girl was not the owner.
 The girl had seen the ad, pretended to be the dog’s owner, took the dog, then sold the dog on Craigslist.

 Detectives identified the girl, who was only 16-years-old, and charged her as a juvenile in connection with the case.

 Sadly, Bella was never found and police are reaching out to the public to help find her and return her home.
 The person that the suspect sold the dog to does not face charges since they thought the sale was legitimate, but they do need to return the dog.

 Bella has moles or skin tags on her hind legs.